Raising Meat Rabbits: Colony Raising vs. Hutch Raising

-We chose New Zealand Whites because they were the most widely used as meat rabbits and we were wildly uneducated in the field just beginning to raising rabbits.
+We chose New Zealand Whites because they were the most widely used when raising meat rabbits.
+Since we were wildly uneducated in the field, this seemed like the safest route.
 They are one of the larger breeds of rabbit and one Crock-Pot Rabbit Stew fed my husband and me for almost two weeks!

 We went to our local Rural King to buy our rabbits.
 Now, in hind-site, the number one thing we should have really brushed up on was how to sex a rabbit before going to actually buy rabbits.
-Because that is a HARD thing to do for a beginner when it comes to raising meat rabbits.
+When it comes to raising meat rabbits, sexing a rabbit is probably close to the hardest thing to do for a beginner.
 The beginning of our horror story is that the employee at Rural King sold us 5 rabbits as we were looking for 4 females and 1 male.
-Well, months and months later passed and we found out the hard way that the fella had sold us 4 MALES and 1 FEMALE.
+M

 WRONG on so many levels, folks.
 Let’s go over some important points:

 That Rural King employee set that poor, unfortunate doe up for failure.
-She was constantly pregnant, tired, and running away from the other bunnies.
-I realized why when I noticed four of those bunnies had testicles.
+She was constantly pregnant, tired, and running away from the other bunnies and only I realized why when I noticed testicles.
 Knowing what I know now about raising meat rabbits, even if colony raising had worked, I still wouldn’t do it because:

 1. Even if you separate the males and females while colony raising, they will still fight (especially the males)